pow123/Getting-Started-Git/_episodes/03-create.md

 # print the list of files that are part of a given commit
 $ git show --name-only 8af5f83
 ```
-As you continue working on this project, you will be adding new directories and files to it.
+As you continue working throughout this workshop, you will be adding new directories and files to it.
 Let's try it.

 > ## Activity 3C: Tracking File Changes